gholibeigian/Thesis/README.md

 # Thesis
+Hi there!
-Hi This is my thesis program
+This is my thesis program.
+You can find Raspberry pi scripts and the server side programm here!